cocos/cocos-docs/en/asset-workflow/trim.md

 There are two properties related to trim setting in **Sprite** component:

-- `Trim` If checked, the node's bounding box will not include transparent pixels around the image.
+- `Trim`: If checked, the node's bounding box will not include transparent pixels around the image.
 Instead the bounding box will be an exact fit to trimmed image.
 If unchecked the bounding box will be showing original texture including transparent pixels.
 It only takes effect when the Type is set to **Simple**.
-- `Size Mode` Use the options in this property to set node's size to the original texture size or trimmed image size.
+- `Size Mode`: Use the options in this property to set node's size to the original texture size or trimmed image size.
 Options are:
-  - `TRIMMED` Select this option will set the size of the node to use trimmed image size of the current SpriteFrame used by Sprite component.
+  - `TRIMMED`: Select this option will set the size of the node to use trimmed image size of the current SpriteFrame used by Sprite component.
-  - `RAW` Select this option will set the size of the node to use the original texture size, including transparent pixels.
+  - `RAW`: Select this option will set the size of the node to use the original texture size, including transparent pixels.
-  - `CUSTOM` This option make sure the size of the node will not be changed along with SpriteFrame, and should be managed by yourself.
-If you use the **Rect Transform Tool** to drag and change the `size` of the node, or modify the `size` property in **Properties** panel, or modify the `width` or `height` in the script, the `Size Mode` property will be automatically set to `CUSTOM`.
+  - `CUSTOM`: This option make sure the size of the node will not be changed along with SpriteFrame, and should be managed by yourself.
+If you use the **Rect Transform Tool** to drag and drop to change the `size` of the node, or modify the `size` property in **Properties** panel, or modify the `width` or `height` in the script, the `Size Mode` property will be automatically set to `CUSTOM`.

 The following picture shows the comparison of two size modes: